Is $2 a Day and World Nomads Travel Insurance Really Enough to Protect Your Next Big Adventure?

 Credit card insurance is an extra bonus that some travelers don’t even know about.
 Your credit card company may cover things like trip cancellation and rental car insurance, making those unnecessary travel insurance benefits.
 Take a look at your credit card policy before you travel.

 For example, I carry the Chase Sapphire Preferred card because I love Chase Ultimate Rewards points.
 However, Chase also doesn’t charge foreign transaction fees and they cover car rental and trip cancellation!
+You can learn more about my favorite travel credit cards here.

 How to Choose the Best Travel Insurance